-1.3 Intangible fixed assets - goodwill
+1.4 Intangible fixed assets - goodwill

 Goodwill represents the excess of the cost of acquisition of unincorporated businesses over the fair value of net assets acquired.
 It is initially recognised as an asset at cost and is subsequently measured at cost less accumulated amortisation and accumulated impairment losses.
-Goodwill is considered to have a finite useful life and is amortised on a systematic basis over its expected life.
+Goodwill is considered to have a finite useful life and is amortised on a systematic basis over its expected life, which is 10 years.